Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Do you pay cryptocurrency taxes in the Netherlands?

-The net worth tax is levied on the deemed yield of held assets, which is a fixed percentage return assumed by the government.
+The net worth tax is levied on the deemed yield of held assets, a fixed percentage return assumed by the government.
 Actual income is irrelevant.
-This is unlike countries that treat crypto as property; in these countries a gain or loss is only realized if the asset is traded.
+This is unlike countries that treat crypto as property, where a gain or loss is only realized if the asset is traded.

-Each year on January 1, the taxable base of an individual's assets is reset.
+On January 1 of each year in the Netherlands, the taxable base of an individual's assets is reset.
 In other words, the wealth tax is applied to the deemed yield on the value of assets of the prior tax year.

-This new wealth tax model calculates your tax rate based on the actual proportion of your wealth in savings or investments, rather than having the Dutch government make that determination for you.
-The method prior to 2022 used an arbitrary allocation of wealth.
+This new wealth tax model calculates your tax rate based on the actual proportion of your wealth in savings or investments rather than having the Dutch government make that determination for you.
+The method before 2022 used an arbitrary allocation of wealth.

-Note for the 2022 tax year, Dutch taxpayers can choose whether to use the old or the new calculation method.
-From 2023 forward, the new method must be used.
+For the 2022 tax year, Dutch taxpayers were allowed to choose whether to use the old or the new calculation method.
+From tax year 2023 forward, the new method must be used.

 What are the crypto tax rates in the Netherlands?

 Under the old and new calculation methods for Dutch taxpayers, a "fictitious return" is calculated on your savings and investments.
-At time of writing, a fictitious return for savings is 0.01%, debt is 2.46%, and investments is 5.53%.
+For the 2023 tax year, the fictitious return for savings is 0.01% (provisional), debt is 2.46%, and investments are 6.17%, taxed at a flat 36%.

 In the case of crypto professionals such as active traders, crypto gains are treated as regular income and taxed accordingly.
 For most Dutch taxpayers, crypto is taxed as an asset.